FIND THE SAINT logo with new yellow subtitle - Be Inspired To Do Good

 Saint Florian of Lorch,

-You had the strength from God to stand up for your faith.
+You had the courage and strength from God to to remain faithful to Christ even in the face of persecution and death.
 You were not being bribed by the earthly riches of a promotion.

 Instead, your martyr’s death gained you the eternal everlasting riches of heaven.

-May you intercede for us, to help us have the courage to stand up for our faith on our life’s journey.
+May you intercede for me, to help me have the courage to stand up for my faith on my life’s journey and help me to live with the same courage and integrity as you did.

 Saint Florian of Lorch, pray for us.
 Amen.